Cu3PO42/polymer-decorators/README.md

 ### `@component(name, extends, autoRegister)`

 Declares a class a component.
 It can take up to three parameters, the first being the name of the component and the second being the element it extends, and a toggle to disable auto-registering the element.
-All are **optional**.
-If the second parameter isn't present, the component will not inherit any other component, if the first is not present, the name will be inferred from the class name.
+All but the first are are **optional**.
+If the second parameter isn't present, the component will not inherit any other component.
 The third parameter defaults to `true` and will disable auto-registering the element with Polymer if set to `false`.
 If you don't specify any option, you can use `component` as a decorator directly and not as a factory.

-The following are all valid:

 ```javascript
 @component("my-element")